18F/development-guide/_pages/security.md

 Security is everybody's responsibility at TTS but if you're not used to thinking about security in your day-to-day job, that's understandable.
 We come from a range of different backgrounds, some of which involved security more than others.

-There are practices that we should adhere to as much as possible when building websites and this guide contains ones that front-end designers and developers need to be aware of.
+There are practices that we as developers should adhere to as much as possible when building websites.
 We aim to give everyone a framework to think about security, and ways to approach it with our partners.

 This is an ever-expanding list; if an important issue is unrepresented, please feel free to open up a PR with your expertise or add an issue!